GET TO KNOW US - OUR TEAM

 Sacha has extensive clinical experience working with families, youth, and adults across a variety of settings.

-Sacha is on the APS Autism Identified Practitioner List and he is a trained facilitator of the Secret Agent Society (SAS) program for children with Asperger’s Syndrome and High-Functioning Autism (HFA).
+Sacha is on the APS Autism Identified Practitioner List and he is a trained facilitator of the Secret Agent Society (SAS) program for children with social skills difficulties.
 Sacha is also dedicated to working with couples to help them achieve long-lasting, fulfilling relationships.
 He has been trained in Emotionally Focused Couples Therapy (EFCT).

 Sacha has a passion for working with children and believes in supporting positive changes to all layers of a child’s life, including family and school.
 This means that his role extends to giving talks to school staff and parents.
 He loves having fun and tries to make his time with all clients as enjoyable as possible.